Winter Fun At Michigan’s Shanty Creek Resort

 The resort offers what it calls “Michigan’s most affordable lift ticket,” the Summit Only package.
-At just $18 a day, it’s considered one of the best ski values in America, and includes a ski/snowboard rental option for an additional $17 a day.
+It's considered one of the best ski values in America and includes a ski/snowboard rental option for an additional reasonable fee a day.
 A number of other ski packages are available during winter holidays and special events.

 The Traverse City area has long been known as a fun-filled four-season playground.
-With its stunning outdoor landscapes this area boasts just about any type of outdoor recreation you can dream up.
-To compliment its picturesque outdoor beauty you’ll also find award winning wineries, boutiques, galleries, fine food, shopping and entertainment.
+With its stunning outdoor landscapes, this area boasts just about any type of outdoor recreation you can dream up.
+To complement its picturesque outdoor beauty you’ll also find award-winning wineries, boutiques, galleries, fine food, shopping, and entertainment.
 Regularly scheduled commercial flights land at Traverse City Cherry Capital Airport daily so it’s easy to get to.

 For winter visitors who prefer to stay closer to Traverse City, two, day ski areas, Mt.
 Holiday and Hickory Hills, are options.
 Mt.
 Holiday with its dramatic views of East Bay is a community-run ski area just east of town with 16 runs, two chairlifts, a tubing run and terrain park, and a day lodge.
 On the other side of the city is Hickory Hills; a small municipal ski area nestled in a deep bowl of tree-topped hills less than five minutes from downtown that offers eight runs served by old-fashioned rope tows.

-For more info about Traverse City, Shanty Creek, or visiting Michigan visit: www.traversecity.com, www.shantycreek.com (1-800-678-4111), or www.michigan.org.
-I recieved a tour (no special consideration was recieved) of Shanty Creek arranged by the Michigan Travel and Tourism Bureau.
+For more info about Traverse City, Shanty Creek, or visiting Michigan visit: www.traversecity.com, www.shantycreek.com, or www.michigan.org.

 This content was written by Hazel M. Freeman.
 If you wish to use this content in any manner, you need written permission.
 Contact Hazel M. Freeman for details.